tytydraco/yessleep/out/Ever_since_I_woke_up_from_surgery_everyone_tells_me_that_Im_married_to_a_man_Ive_never_met_Part_3_Final.md

 The most challenging part came after Emma retrieved the camera.
 In the weeks that followed, they set about identifying the full names and, then, the burial sites of each one of Brandon’s last four victims.
 At night, they snuck in, shovels in hand, and dug.
 These excursions required careful planning – after all, the last thing any of them wanted were criminal charges for graverobbing.

 At the six-foot mark, Casey would chisel away at the coffin that encased those Grousel had drained of life.
-They weren’t after the bodies – just stretches of their wooden encasings, which Casey and Emma then spent days carefully crafting into crude, unadorned masks.
+They weren’t after the bodies – just stretches of their wooden enclosures, which Casey and Emma then spent days carefully crafting into crude, unadorned masks.

 The final step came the night before the party, when Mae carefully lowered all four masks into the liquid base, leaving them to soak overnight.